• Home

 • 4:30 PM – Jack Skellington Meet and Greet

-• 5:30 PM – Grab a Spooky Snack or Ride Your Favorite Rides
+• 5:30 PM – Grab a Spooky Snack or Ride Your Favorites

 • 7:00 PM – The Party Officially Begins

-• 7:30 PM – Snack and Grab a Boo to You Parade Spot
+• 7:30 PM – Grab a Snack and Claim a Boo to You Parade Spot

 • 8:15 PM – Boo to You Parade